Satyamittal/npm-packages/README.md

 # Setup Folders and files

-All my setup files and folders are placed here
+Setup files and folders are here...

 ## Commands